 The evaluation of the actual or potential harm to beneficial uses factor considers the harm to beneficial uses in the affected receiving water body that may result from exposure to the pollutants or contaminants in the discharge, consistent with the statutory factors of the nature, circumstances, extent, and gravity of the violation(s).
 The Regional Water Board may consider actual harm or potential harm to human health, in addition to harm to beneficial uses.
 The score evaluates direct or indirect actual harm or potential for harm from the violation.
 The Harm or Potential Harm to beneficial uses ranges between 0 and 5 based on a determination of whether the harm or potential for harm to beneficial uses is negligible (0), minor (1), below moderate (2), moderate (3), above moderate (4), or major (5).

-Each discharge event resulted in about 2.2 million of gallons of sediment-laden water entering the receiving water in a very short period of time, resulting in very high turbidity.
+The discharge events ranged from 295,000 gallons to 2.2 million of gallons of sediment-laden water discharging into the receiving waters in a very short period of time, resulting in very high turbidity.
 As discussed in the turbidity violation section, turbidity can have significant impacts on aquatic life and ecosystems, as it clouds the water and prevents sunlight from reaching food sources.
 It also decreases the ability of organisms to avoid predation and to find cover.
 Suspended sediment can impair aquatic life through deposition of fines into spawning, rearing, and interstitial niche habitats in the stream’s substrate, which affects habitat complexity and biodiversity of species.
 The accumulation of sediment in the substrate also affects permeability and can result in less oxygen available in the substrate to support aquatic flora and fauna.
-Sediment deposition may also reduce the storage capacity and lead to shallower stream channels, causing flooding, stream bank scouring, and increases in temperature.
+Sediment deposition may also reduce the storage capacity and lead to shallower stream channels, causing flooding, stream bank scouring, and increases in water temperature.

 During the discharge events, the reported turbidity exceedances ranged from 20 to 2,197 percent above background.
 The turbidity water quality objective is set at a level to protect beneficial uses.
 Repeated exceedances, especially such significant exceedances, posed a moderate threat to beneficial uses in the receiving water, particularly aquatic beneficial uses (see Footnote 17).
-Additionally, sediment was discharged over multiple days during the three different rain events at multiple locations in a sediment-impaired system.
+Additionally, sediment was discharged over multiple days during the six different rain events at multiple locations in a sediment-impaired system.
 Discharges from the Site resulted in significant deposits of fine sediment in stream channels, impacting habitat while deposited, and remaining available to become resuspended and transported farther downstream with each high flow event.